Best TV for Hard of Hearing People

 Making the Bluetooth connection on the settings should give you dual or multiple connection options.
 The language used to call this dual connection differs depending on the brand.

-Sound delay is becoming a huge issue
+Sound delay is becoming a huge issue.

-Some TVs are so lazy to get the sound out to the Bluetooth device.
+Some TVs are too lazy to get the sound out to the Bluetooth device.
 You’ll need to find a way to speed it up.
 Surprisingly, you can fix some TV by slowing down the video found in the Bluetooth setting.
 This way, everything can be in sync and on the same rhythm.

-Sometimes collaborations between the manufacturers are needed to make the lag go away.
+Sometimes, collaborations between the manufacturers are needed to make the lag go away.
 Apple is known to work with hearing device manufacturers to reduce the time delay or create low-latency connections between various brands.

 The challenge is that we all use Bluetooth connections to make phone calls, watch YouTube videos or listen in on our Zoom meetings.

-Suddenly the battery goes out.
+Suddenly, the battery goes out.

 Some people and things are just going to get tuned out